LaunchCodeEducation/helloworld/_sources/01_WhatIsCode/what_are_computers.rst

 **Computers are simple computational machines**

 When you think of a computer, rather than the image of device that seems all-powerful and capable of things that you can barely imagine, think of a mechanical machine.
-Think of something incredibly simple in concept, capable of carrying out a few basic operations, but capable of doing so extremely fast, and without tiring.
+Think of something incredibly simple in concept, capable of carrying out a few basic operations, simple yet capable of executing instructions extremely fast and without tiring.
 In concept, there is nothing a computer can do that a human could not.
-The difference in what humans and computers are capable of lies in speed and repetition.
+The difference in what humans and computers are capable of doing lies in speed and repetition.

 **Computers do not understand context or nuance**

-As simple machines, computers are not intelligent to understand context or nuance.
+As simple machines, computers are not intelligently able to understand context or nuance.
 They are only capable of reading the input they are given, processing it in the described way, and delivering the resulting output.
 If we, as the humans providing the input and the instructions, are not precise and explicit enough, the computer will not be capable of adjusting for our lack of care.

 Computers understand **syntax**, but not **semantics**.
 Syntax is the formal structure of a statement, while semantics consists of meaning of a statement.
 To differentiate between these concepts, let's look at a couple of examples.